NVIDIA-RTX/NRD/README.md

 IN_MV = GetMotionAt( A );
 ```

 See `NRDDescs.h` and `NRD.hlsli` for more details and descriptions of other inputs and outputs.
-See this [section](#interaction-with-primary-surface-replacements) for interaction with Primary Surface Replacements (PSRs).
+Also see [interaction with Primary Surface Replacements (PSRs)](#interaction-with-primary-surface-replacements).

 ## NOISY INPUTS